 They have no home, and now, neither do I.

 I turned in the keys to the townhouse I shared with my girlfriend Kristin for the last year about 2 hours ago, slowly raising the creaky metal door over the mail slot and sliding them in.
 Unceremoniously.
 Heartlessly.
 I took no photos of the front of the building as I walked away.
 I doubt I ever took any.

-Riding in the stripped, industrial white ‘kidnapper van’ owned by my friend Dustin (who graciously offered to drop myself and Kristin off at the airport), I couldn’t help but go over the ups and downs of my time in Los Angeles, and reflect upon what I’ve learned, what I’ve gained and what I’ve lost.
+Riding in the stripped, industrial white ‘kidnapper van’ owned by my friend Dustin (who graciously offered to drop me and Kristin off at the airport), I couldn’t help but go over the ups and downs of my time in Los Angeles, and reflect upon what I’ve learned, what I’ve gained, and what I’ve lost.

 Los Angeles is many things to many people, but to a large portion of the people who live here, LA means opportunity.
-There are parallels between the immigrants who have crossed oceans to make a new life for themselves in the United States and the cocktail waitresses, Sui chefs, theatre ushers and personal assistants who crossed the Rockies to make their living in Los Angeles.
-Both groups sacrificed much in hopes of striking it rich, leaving their friends and families in order to follow their dreams, damn the odds!, and just maybe get famous and beautiful and be a part of it all.
+There are parallels between the immigrants who have crossed oceans to make a new life for themselves in the United States and the cocktail waitresses, sous-chefs, theatre ushers, and personal assistants who crossed the Rockies to make their living in Los Angeles.
+Both groups sacrificed much in hopes of striking it rich, leaving their friends and families in order to follow their dreams, damn the odds, and just maybe get famous and beautiful and be a part of it all.